-If I want to explore the agency model, what questions should I ask agencies I’m evaluating?
+If I want to explore hiring a law firm agency, what questions should I ask agencies I’m evaluating?

 Look for inconsistencies.

-This will be difficult for you to evaluate because you are not likely an SEO expert.
+This will be difficult for you to evaluate because you are not likely law firm SEO experts.

 What is considered duplicate content?
 Does having it hurt my firm’s website?